 A visit to Kinkaku-ji offers a chance to step back in time and appreciate the architecture of the Muromachi period.
 Located in Kyoto, this temple is easily accessible by bus or taxi, and its peaceful atmosphere offers a beautiful contrast to the busy streets of the city.

-6. Geisha Culture in Gion: A Living Tradition
+6. Geisha Culture in Gion: A Timeless Tradition and Cultural Gem

 Visitors can witness Geisha in full traditional attire as they walk to their appointments, adding a sense of mystery and wonder to the already enchanting atmosphere.
 The best time to visit Gion is in the evening when the district truly comes alive, offering a chance to see Geisha culture in its natural habitat.